-In order for the grubs to get into the ground in the first place, a beetle has to lay its eggs.
+In order for the grubs to get into the ground in the first place, the beetles need to lay its eggs.
 As it turns out, they don’t really like to do that in long grass.

-Lawn grubs don’t really like to lay their eggs in long grass!
+Lawn grubs don’t really like to lay eggs in long grass!

 2. Over-Seeding Your Lawn

-Over-seeding is much healthier than overeating, and in this case it can be extremely beneficial for the general health of your lawn.
+Over-seeding by spring and early fall is much healthier than overeating, and in this case it can be extremely beneficial for the general health of your lawn.
 Again, grubs aren’t just a problem, they attract problem.

-When they eat your plants’ roots only to end up as the food of an animal that will do equally big damage to your garden, well, that’s pretty much the worst case scenario as far as grub infestations go.
+When these pests eat your plants’ roots only to end up as the food of an animal that will do equally big damage to your garden, well, that’s pretty much the worst case scenario as far as grub infestations go.

 By over-seeding your lawn during the spring and early fall, the grass will simply be too dense and thick for the beetles to find it accommodating.